libvirt/libvirt-go-xml/README.md

 ## Contributing

-The libvirt project aims to add support for new APIs to libvirt-go as soon as they are added to the main libvirt C library.
-If you are submitting changes to the libvirt C library API, please submit a libvirt-go change at the same time.
+The libvirt project aims to add support for new XML elements to libvirt-go-xml as soon as they are added to the main libvirt C library.
+If you are submitting changes to the libvirt C library that introduce new XML elements, please submit a libvirt-go-xml change at the same time.

-Bug fixes and other improvements to the libvirt-go library are welcome at any time.
+Bug fixes and other improvements to the libvirt-go-xml library are welcome at any time.
 The preferred submission method is to use git send-email to submit patches to the libvir-list@redhat.com mailing list. eg. to send a single patch